orhnk/merge-lang/README.md

 ### Inference

-This is pro bably the most complex part of merge-lang.
+This is probably the most complex part of merge-lang.
 (Also the most innovative way) Look at the following example:

 ```rust